 The State Athletic Association rules require all high school athletes and Fort Calhoun Community School requires all junior high athletes to have a physical exam before starting athletic practices each year.
 This exam may be any time after May 1, of the preceding school year.
 There are two means of meeting this requirement: 1.
 Family physician: 2.
 Group physicals.
-When a family physician is used to obtain a current school physical form from the high school office.
+Fort Calhoun Community Schools will provide a physical form upon request.
+In order to be allowed to participate in school activities, the physician needs to note/mark that the student is cleared to participate without restriction on the physical form.